jaxonL/adventofcode/2025/README.md

 - if current node is `*`, continue

 (or just run the algorithm for p1 again and again until there has been no rolls removed)

+## Day 5: Cafeteria (Dec 5)

+### Reqs

+Input parsing:
+- fresh ingredient ID range (`d-d\n`).
+    - ranges are inclusive.
+    - ranges may overlap
+- blank line (`\n \n`)
+- available ingredient IDs (`\n`)

+Logic:
+- merge ranges together to form distinct ranges
+  - sort by lowest boundary first
+- iterate through available ingredient IDs and check if it's in a range

+Response:
+- number of fresh ingredients

+### Coding
+Ran into a bit of an issue in the initial submission for checking ingredient freshness -- I was doing an outer loop with each ingredient, and then incrementing the window if the ingredient did not fit in the window, except I forgot to check if the ingredient fit in the new window.
+The example file ran properly, but the actual input did not.
+Ended up rubber-ducking with AI to check what I could've missed.
+After 2-3 prompts (Perplexity kept showing me "gotchas" that weren't actually the issue), we were able to pinpoint the issue of skipping the check.
+Instead of continuing with the ingredient list as an outer loop, I swapped to using the windows as an outer loop -- change windows only when ingredient is actually not part of it, otherwise increment ingredient until exhausted.

+Part 2 was a lot easier since I had deduped the initial ranges for part 1 -- simple math to resolve the questions.

+Complexity analysis...
+I think it falls under `O(n + m)` where `n` is the number of ID ranges and `m` the number of ingredients?

+Breakdown:
+- parsing the file: read `n` + `m` lines => `O(n + m)`
+- deduping the ranges: go through each range once => `O(n)`
+- checking the ingredients: `O((min(n, m)))`, since we break out of the loop as soon as one list is exhausted, and it's at most `O(n + m)`

+Adding that together it's `O(n + m)` right?